 It’s easy to see why Machu Picchu is Peru’s biggest tourist attraction.
 It was our primary reason for wanting visit to Peru (although during our trip we discovered so many amazing places including the Amazonian jungle) and we had high expectations.
 We weren’t disappointed.
-A visit to Machu Picchu was an ambition fulfilled.
+Here is our guide about the best time to visit Machu Picchu, how to get tickets and what to expect when you get there.
+This post has been updated to incorporate the changes to visiting for 2024.

 How To Get to Machu Picchu

 An alternative approach is to travel from the Cusco area, Urubmaba or Ollantaytambo by train.
-Again, it’s worth getting help with the transport arrangements and ticketing from a tour operator.
 There are a number of options depending on your budget, from the relatively cheap to the downright decadent.
 Some trains are for Peruvian visitors only, so that local people can visit their country’s most famous attraction.
 We travelled on the mid-range Vistadome from Poyroy, a station located around 20 minutes from Cusco.
 It was an early start and the trip took around three and a half hours to arrive at the valley.
 A light meal and drinks were provided on the way and the views were stunning.

 Arriving At Machu Picchu